ESOL Skills for Life Certificates - Flexilearning Centre

 How is the exam conducted?

-The exam is conducted in pairs.
+The reading and writing exam is pen and paper exam, conducted in groups.

 There are four sections to cover and the total time per candidate is about 20 to 25 minutes.